BYGGG/GestureTrainer/README.md

 - **Note**: The export to ONNX functionality is currently incomplete, so you’ll need some manual steps to export the model.
 - After clicking **Convert**, a TensorFlow model is saved in the `tf` folder of your project.
 - Manually run the `model_conversion.py` script to convert the TensorFlow model into ONNX format.
-- Once the ONNX model is in the `onnx` folder, clone the online inference repository for the gesture recognizer (see [LINK HERE]) and follow its steps to set up on-device inference.
+- Once the ONNX model is in the `onnx` folder, clone the online inference repository for the gesture recognizer (see [WebXR-GestureDeploy](https://github.com/BYGGG/WebXR-GestureDeploy) and follow its steps to set up on-device inference.

 ![image](https://github.com/user-attachments/assets/568fdf85-61c1-4b58-ab2f-81d2014eed6a)